Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Fuerteventura and Buggy| ©christophe gutowski

-As you have seen, the routes usually last 4 hours at the most.
+As you have seen, the routes usually last at most 4 hours.
 This way, you have plenty of time to dedicate to another activity as well.

 If you stay only 3 days in Fuerteventura and you want to make the most of every minute, you can buggy up the hills in the morning and take a relaxing boat ride in the afternoon.